 6 months: Learn sign language

-*Yes, your baby can learn sign language this young!
+Yes, baby can learn sign language this young.
 In fact, it’s an ideal time to start.
-Parents who have used American Sign Language with their babies say that babies as young as six months can begin to understand simple signs (although baby may not begin to sign back until she’s eight months or older).
+Parents who have used American Sign Language with their babies say that those as young as six months can begin to understand simple signs (although baby may not begin to sign back until she’s eight months or older).

 “Weave signs into everyday activities and eventually your child will be using signs, too,” says Moreno, who used sign language with her infant daughter.
 “Using sign language with your baby helps children to think and express themselves symbolically, long before they can talk.
 We were able to teach our daughter over 350 American Sign Language signs by the time she was 17 months old.
 Once, when she was 12 months old, she asked me if the truck that had pulled up next to our car was an airplane.”